alexwarren/alexwarren.github.io/_posts/2008-08-23-edinburgh-2008-reviews-and-reviews-of-reviews-part-3.md

 The bit about losing track of what voice he's speaking in - <em>that's supposed to be the joke</em>.
 This reviewer must be one of the 50% of people who bafflingly just don't seem to get Dan Antopolski - you can tell from the phrases like "bemused", "near-impossible to follow" and the sweepingly arrogant "simply unfunny".
 Maybe if you're simple, it <em>is</em> unfunny.

 Fortunately, <a href="http://www.chortle.co.uk/shows/edinburgh_fringe_2008/d/16044/dan_antopolskis_penetrating_gaze/review/">Chortle</a> agrees with me, giving this show four stars.
-<blockquote>"There€™s a strong sense of cheeky fun running through this, with Antopolski clearly enjoying every minute, happy just to be entertaining himself; if the audience come along too, then it€™s a bonus."</blockquote>
+<blockquote>"There's a strong sense of cheeky fun running through this, with Antopolski clearly enjoying every minute, happy just to be entertaining himself; if the audience come along too, then it's a bonus."</blockquote>
 In the show I saw, Antopolski himself pointed out the crapness of the review he got in <a href="http://thescotsman.scotsman.com/comedy/Comedy-review-Dan-Antopolski39s-Penetrating.4353446.jp">The Scotsman</a>, which was fooled into believing that he was re-hashing material from 2002.
 Which all quite nicely goes to illustrate how reviews are so subjective as to be almost completely worthless.
 You can't tell from a low star rating if the show is bad, or if the reviewer just doesn't like the same kind of comedy as you.
 Or is unable to be able to identify half of the jokes in the first place.

 Still, I think Antopolski is great, and if, on the strength of this recommendation, you go to see his show and don't like it, then not only have you failed to understand Dan Antopolski, you have failed in life.
 But it's all just my opinion of course, because that's all reviews are.
 My rating: 9/10